syzdek/iperd/doc/serial-console.md

                     IP Engineering Rescue Disk Serial Cosole

 Most boot images supported by IPERD contain support for serial consoles.
-In most cases the serial console can be enabled by navigating to the desired image, pressing the [TAB] key to edit the boot parameters, and appending the following:
+In most cases a serial console can be enabled by navigating to the desired image, pressing [TAB] key to edit the boot parameters, and appending the following:

         console=<device>,<speed>